Robert Adamski, 29, caught red-handed 3D-printing parts for a lethal sub-machine gun, now facing multiple terror and firearms charges.

 3D Printer Busted Mid-Gun Build

-Counter Terror Chief Speaks Out
+Counter Terror Chief Issues Warning

 “The intention to make a lethal weapon was obvious, even though the 3D printer still needed other parts and technical skills to complete a functioning firearm,” said Commander Dominic Murphy of Counter Terrorism Policing London.
 “We prevented at least two illegal firearms from reaching a man driven by hateful views.
 No evidence showed plans to attack specific communities.
 But this case is a stark warning: trying to build or possess 3D-printed guns carries serious consequences.”